Learner Support Centre (Star Centre)

 Mrs Claudia Stadler is a qualified educational therapist.
 Educational therapy is based on a multi-sensory and multi-disciplinary approach.
 This focuses not only on visual and auditive perpetual issues or difficulties with reading and writing.
 The therapy much rather looks at breaking down a mental learning blockage or improving/finding of new learning techniques.
 Learners are seen holistically with all their individual talents.
 They will be re-integrated into the school curriculum based on their strengths.
 This way their self-esteem is boosted, mental blocks are broken down and a new motivation to learn is established.

-Mrs Pettersson’s fields of expertise are diagnostics, facilitation and inclusion of learners with partial learning deficiencies and special needs in the Grades 1-4.
-She works with the learners in close cooperation with the class teacher and according to the curriculum.
+Mrs Brockhaus’ remit is the diagnostics, facilitation and inclusion of learners with partial learning deficiencies and special needs in Grade 1 and 2.

-In addition to this, she is responsible for the cooperation with the German and English kindergartens and she conducts annual school readiness assessments.
+Moreover, she is responsible for the cooperation with the German and English Kinder Gardens as well as the implementation of annual school readiness assessments.

-The educational psychologist Dr. Ingrid Ahlert supports the DSK STAR Centre in a counseling capacity.
+The educational psychologist Dr Ingrid Ahlert supports the DSK Star Centre in a counselling capacity.
 She is also available to the school community as an independent psychologist in private practice with the emphasis on school and social aspects.
-Dr. Ahlert implements psychological diagnosis processes, in order to identify learning problems or difficulties, e.g. for neurological reason, relationship or communication problems and concentration deficiencies and facilitates the necessary therapeutic measures.
-In the case of more complex individual cases Dr. Ahlert offers psychotherapy for the treatment of learning or social problems and emotional or behaviour disorders.
-She also conducts education and career counseling before starting school or when changing schools.
+Dr Ahlert implements psychological diagnosis processes, in order to identify learning problems or difficulties, e.g. for a neurological reason, relationship or communication problems and concentration deficiencies and facilitates the necessary therapeutic measures.
+In the case of more complex individual cases, Dr Ahlert offers psychotherapy for the treatment of learning or social problems and emotional or behaviour disorders.
+She also conducts education and career counselling before starting school or when changing schools.
 She counsels teachers and parents.

 Speech and Language Therapy

-Mrs Christina van der Riet offers speech and language therapy once a week on the premises of the German International School.
+Mrs Christina van der Riet offers speech and language therapy once a week on the premises of the DSK.

 Mrs van der Riet also offers a yearly hearing test for the primary school children, which will be announced to the parents in time before the test.

-Mrs van der Riet is from the 2nd term at the DSK on Tuesdays
+Mrs van der Riet is available on Tuesdays at the DSK.